-\textit{Problem:} For an ongoing trip $\mathbb{T}_k = [(t_1^k, p_1^k); \dots)]$, the overall objective of our U-Park system is to decide an appropriate parking station $\hat{s_k} \in \mathbb{S}$ and make recommendations accordingly so that the user is more likely to obtain an available parking space around the destination $\hat{d_k} \in \mathbb{D}$ predicted by machine-learning models in U-Park.
+\textit{Problem:} For an ongoing trip $\mathbb{T}_k = [(t_1^k, p_1^k); \dots)]$, the primary goal of our U-Park system is to determine a suitable parking station $\hat{s_k} \in \mathbb{S}$ and make recommendations aiming at increasing the user's chance to obtain an available parking space near the predicted destination $\hat{d_k} \in \mathbb{D}$, which is predicted by \ac{ml} models within U-Park system.

-\textit{Remark:} The $\mathbb{S}$ and $\mathbb{D}$ defined in this section refer to different sets.
-The former is the pre-defined station set and the latter is the set of destinations of this user's previous trips.
+\textit{Remark:} The $\mathbb{S}$ and $\mathbb{D}$ defined in this section represent different sets.
+The former is the predefined station set, while the latter is the set of destinations from this user's previous trips.
 The destinations may or may not be included in $\mathbb{S}$.
-To solve our overall research question, we divide it into three machine-learning tasks in the three stages introduced above.
-Here, we define the problems to be solved as follows and present them in detail in the following sections: (i) history-based destination prediction in the pre-journey stage; (ii) trajectory-based destination prediction in the in-journey stage; and (iii) parking space availability prediction in the post-journey stage.
+Only for new users without history records, we specify that $\mathbb{D} = \mathbb{S}$.
+To address our primary research question, we divide it into three \ac{ml} tasks corresponding to the three stages introduced earlier.
+We define these tasks as follows and provide detailed explanations in the subsequent sections: (i) history-based destination prediction in the pre-journey stage; (ii) trajectory-based destination prediction in the in-journey stage; and (iii) parking space availability prediction in the post-journey stage.